Is Tet or Chinese New Year a good time to travel to Vietnam?

 What are some good reasons to visit Vietnam over the Tet holiday?

 Honestly, for a tourist, I can’t think of any.
-But here’s what I enjoy about Tet as a digital nomad based in Da Nang for 6 months.
+But here’s what I enjoy about Tet as a digital nomad based in Da Nang.

-Flowers.
 It’s customary to celebrate Tet with flowers and fruiting trees.
 The whole city bursts into color as homes and businesses and even beach walkways are lined with bright, flowering plants.
 Yellow, orange and red are auspicious lunar new year colors, so you’ll see streets lined with tall potted sunflowers in bloom, five foot tall dahlias, marigolds of all varieties.
 Also, the golden fruits of citrus trees resemble golden coins and therefore represent good fortune and prosperity.
 In the days leading up to Tet the streets are full of scooters carrying mini kumquat trees in fancy pots.
+There are pop up flower markets all over the place and one really giant one.

 Tet survival guide

-If you’re vacationing, don’t plan your Vietnam trip over the Tet holiday.
+If you’re vacationing, don’t plan your Vietnam trip over the Tet holiday — really, just don’t.
 If you’re travelling around SE Asia on a longer trip and your time in Vietnam happens to coincide with Tet, or if you’re working remotely and based out of Vietnam, here are some tips for Tet.

 Beneath that holiday buzz, at its heart Tet is about closing out the old and welcoming a new cycle, a new beginning and intentionally orienting yourself to new (more fortunate) possibilities.
 Get in sync with the meaning of lunar new year.
 Close old chapters, take care of neglected “loose ends”, clean out your closet (or backpack!) and banish bad habits and last era mindsets in the days leading up to Tet.